msft-mirror-aosp/platform.compatibility.cdd/9_security-model/9_11_keys-and-credentials.md

 of a given SKU are produced.
 If more than 100,000 units of an SKU are produced, a different key MAY be used for each 100,000 units.
-*    [C-1-5] MUST allow the user to choose the Sleep timeout for transition from the unlocked to the locked state, with a minimum allowable timout up to 15 seconds.
+*    [C-1-5] MUST allow the user to choose the Sleep timeout for transition from the unlocked to the locked state, with a minimum allowable timeout up to 15 seconds.

 Note that if a device implementation is already launched on an earlier Android